 4.6.5.1.
-Adding a provisional or FIDE rating for an ICCF unrated player if the player has one.
+Adding a provisional or FIDE rating for an ICCF unrated player

+As stated in Appendix I, there are two ways for determining the start rating for a player who has yet to obtain an ICCF rating.
+The first is to use the player's current FIDE rating if the player has one.
 (See Appendix 1 for more details.)
 You will find a button to look up a player's FIDE rating using the ICCF server after you added the player into an event (by hitting "Add player").
 A player's FIDE rating can only be used if the player has no ICCF rating.
 If the player has neither an ICCF nor FIDE rating, then an estimate is used based on the type of event.
 The list from Appendix I Rule 11 is to be used.